vineet131/image-segmentation/README.md

 2. Save the TFRecord file at ./datasets/ (Unable to upload the original files due to Github's 25MB file upload limit

 <h3>Run the file:</h3>

-Change to the location where you downloaded this repo and run `python image_segmentation.py`
+On command line, set the current directory to where you downloaded this repo and run `python image_segmentation.py`